-- Step 1 Choose Administration > System > Settings. - Step 2 In the Settings navigation pane, click Monitoring and then click Alarm Syslog Targets. - Step 3 Check the check box next to the alarm syslog target that you want to delete. - Step 4 Click Delete, and then click Yes in the dialog prompt to confirm the deletion.
+Step 1 Select Administration > System > Settings.
+Step 2 In the left Settings panel, expand Monitoring and then choose Alarm Syslog Targets.
+Step 3 Check the check box next to the alarm syslog target that you want to delete.
+A green check mark appears to show that it is selected.
+Step 4 Click Delete, and then click Yes in the dialog prompt to confirm the deletion.